gitpod-io/workspace-images/chunks/lang-rust/README.md

 `CARGO_HOME` environment variable is set to `/workspace/.cargo` when a workspace is running (i.e. the user is using it).

-However, for a [custom-docker-image](https://www.gitpod.io/docs/configure/workspaces/workspace-image#configure-a-custom-dockerfile) build environment, `CARGO_HOME` is set not set and thus it defaults to `$HOME/.cargo`.
+However, for a [custom-docker-image](https://www.gitpod.io/docs/configure/workspaces/workspace-image#configure-a-custom-dockerfile) build environment, `CARGO_HOME` is not set and thus it defaults to `$HOME/.cargo`.